prometheus/docs/content/docs/introduction/faq.md

-* On an older 8-core machine with Intel Core i7 CPUs and two spinning disks (Samsung HD753LJ) in a RAID-1 setup, Prometheus sustained an ingestion rate of 20k samples per second, belonging to 450k time series, scraped from 1500 targets.
+* On an older 8-core machine with Intel Core i7 CPUs and two spinning disks (Samsung HD753LJ) in a RAID-1 setup, Prometheus sustained an ingestion rate of 18k samples per second, belonging to 56k time series, scraped from 200 targets.
-* On a modern server with SSD, Prometheus sustained an ingestion rate of more than 100k samples per second, belonging to millions of time series, scraped from thousands of targets.
+* On a modern server with SSD, Prometheus sustained an ingestion rate of 320k samples per second, belonging to 1.7M time series, scraped from 1100 targets.

-In both cases, the bottleneck was identified as insufficiently parallelized hash calculation, which happens before samples even hit the storage backend.
+In both cases, there were no obvious bottlenecks.
+Various stages of the processing pipelines reached their limits more or less at the same ingestion rate.

 Running out of inodes is highly unlikely in a usual set-up.
 There is a possible downside: If you want to delete Prometheus's storage